What tests should you consider for a patient heading to surgery?

 No routine preop testing is indicated.

-A Cochrane systematic review of 2012 looked specifically at the value of preop testing before cataract surgery, finding 3 RCT’s of 21,000+ total patients.
-It found that patients undergoing cataract surgery did have adverse medical events associated with surgery, which is not surprising since patients with cataracts often have numerous other medical comorbidities.
-However, routine preop testing did not reduce those events during or after surgery compared with no testing at all.
+A Cochrane systematic review of 2012 looked specifically at the value of preop testing before cataract surgery, finding 3 RCT's of 21,531 total patients.
+Patients undergoing cataract surgery did have occasional adverse medical events associated with surgery (3.2% of the time), which is not surprising since patients with cataracts often have numerous other medical comorbidities.
+However, those rare complications occurred at (precisely!) equal rates (354 vs. 353) whether patients were randomized to routine preop testing or no testing.
+Routine preop testing and responding to any findings did not reduce those adverse events during or after surgery.
 The conclusion is that routine preop testing does not improve the safety of cataract surgery.